A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 It’s basically the digital equivalent of a first impression – except instead of your handshake, it’s your paperwork doing the talking.

-An example of how the Checkr background check system is supposed to work might look like this:
+This is an exmaple of how the Checkr background check system is supposed to work:

 - You apply to a work as a delivery driver.